negatrait/antigravity-tools-aec/README.md

 - [RevitMCPBridge](https://github.com/WeberG619/RevitMCPBridge2026), for working with Revit.
 - [speckle-server](https://github.com/specklesystems/speckle-server), for when you actually want a CDE.
 - [OfficeMCP](https://github.com/OfficeMCP/OfficeMCP), for the other documents.
+- [kreuzberg](https://github.com/kreuzberg-dev/kreuzberg), for when someone sends that pesky weird document format.

+For the full tech stack, potential candidates:
+- cocoindex
+- elastic search